SysKitTeam/docs-monitor/how-to/powershell-scripts/import-ps-script.md

 ---
-title: Import / Export PowerShell Script
-description: >-
-  This article describes how to import, configure and export PowerShell scripts for the successful reporting and management of your Windows environments.
+description: This article describes how to import, configure and export PowerShell scripts for the successful reporting and management of your Windows environments.
-author: Andrea Budisa
-date: 23/6/2017
 ---

 # Import / Export PowerShell Script